Welcome to the Prog-Rock Diner

 About the diner

 The Prog-Rock Diner is a weekly progressive rock radio program broadcast from Radio Fairfax, a free-form, non-commercial station playing a unique mix of genres and styles.
-The Diner is open on Mondays from 5-7 PM and features radio host Debbie Sears.
-To listen to the diner, visit the Radio Fairfax website on Mondays between 5-7 PM and click on the LISTEN NOW link.
+The Diner is open on Sundays from 10 PM to Midnight EST and features radio host Debbie Sears.
+To listen to the diner, visit the Radio Fairfax website on Sundays between 10 PM - Midnight EST and click on the LISTEN NOW link.

 About Debbie Sears